cstl-kaist/cs473-2025-fall/topicpresentation.md

 * **Lesson plan (10%)**: Submitted on time?
 How organized is the class plan?
 If everything goes as planned, is it going to be an engaging session?
 * **Real-life Examples (20%)**: Are the examples accurately and effectively representing the class topic?
 Are the examples timely, interesting, creative, thought-provoking, and unique?
 * **Activity (40%)**: Did you design an engaging activity that reflects the topic of class?
 Did students actively participate in the discussion?
 Were your instructions clear?
 Is time well-managed?
 Did the post-activity discussion point to the main lessons?
 * **Presentation (30%)**: How well did the overall presentation go?
-This includes the organization, your delivery both verbally and visually, level of preparation, quality of material, fluidity of discussion, and peer students' reaction.
+This includes the organization, your delivery both verbally and visually, level of preparation, quality of material, fluidity of discussion, time management, and peer students' reaction.

 ## Extra Credit
 First volunteers are often at a disadvantage.
 Presenters in the first two sessions will get extra credit: 10% for the first session presenters and 5% for the second session presenters.